 What Is A Jeep Snorkel Used For?

 Snorkels are not just a good idea when you regularly wade through deep water but a very necessary modification when you regularly drive in dry, dusty conditions like gravel farm roads.
-This is true especially if you are driving in convoy, your Jeep will not suck in as much dust and clog up your air filter as quickly since it is sucking air from a raised position.
+This is true especially if you are driving in a convoy, your Jeep will not suck in as much dust and clog up your air filter as quickly since it is sucking air from a raised position.
 Snorkels extend the lifespan of your air filter by keeping them cleaner for longer.
 A clogged air filter will negatively affect your Jeeps engine performance and fuel consumption. very similar to fitting bigger tires like 33″ or 35″ tires to your Jeep.

 Depending on the type of snorkel, you get designs that add extra filtration through a vortex filter mounted on the top of the snorkel.
 This added filtration is beneficial for your Jeep as it traps fine particles and dust before it reaches the engine.
 If you venture off-road regularly or drive and live in a dusty environment, then this type of snorkel is definitely recommended for you.

 Watch: How to fit a Jeep Snorkel (Video)

 Most people are of the idea that when a Jeep is fitted with a snorkel they can fully submerge the vehicle in deep water.
 Now that is not entirely 100% correct.
 The reality is when you wade through deep water there are other factors to consider, besides your air intake, like the following:

 - electrical alternator